-In 2016, over 11 million travelers left the shores of the US in search of different countries around the world seeking affordable healthcare.
+In 2016, over 11 million travellers left the shores of the US in search of different countries around the world seeking affordable healthcare.
 In a recent report by Visa and Oxford Economics, it was stated that this figure will grow by up to 25% every year for the next decade as the competition for health tourists between countries have becomes fiercer.

-Medical procedures ranging from cosmetic surgery, dental work, to orthopedic surgery can now be provided at high quality and affordable rates in many countries.
+Medical procedures ranging from cosmetic surgery, dental work, to orthopaedic surgery can now be provided at high quality and affordable rates in many countries.
 As listed by Healthy Travel Media, publisher of Patients Beyond Borders, here are the top 10 medical tourism destinations around the world.

 India is one of the key players in the medical tourism industry as it strives to provide health care services with cutting-edge technology.
 Healthcare in India saves patients between 65% to 90% of money compared to the cost of similar service in the US, making India one of the most visited countries for health care.